IdentityPython/pyFF/README.rst

 * Support for using PKCS#11 tokens for signing
 * Certificate expiration checking and reporting
 * Fast parallel fetching of multiple streams
+* IDP-discovery service, implementing the SAML Identity Provider Discovery Service Protocol and Profile
+* i18n support for IDP-discovery based on the server LANG locale

 Dependencies
 ============